InteractionDesignFoundation/handbook/guides/scrum/scrumTeam.md

 - Statistics (e.g., fewer errors per hour on New Relic due to one of your bug fixes)
 - etc.

-### Part 1: Demo

-Prepare your hat! 🤠👩‍🚀👨‍🚒👸🎅 Or probably mask 🦹‍♀️🦸‍♂️ :)

-Do you remember that we are a small product company who cares about culture and team spirit?
-We know, nobody likes broking meetings.
-Beeing small product company means you don't have eager customers, crazy managers and all this zoo.

 ## Links

 - [About ScrumTeam role](https://www.mountaingoatsoftware.com/agile/scrum/roles/team)